Pysi/easyRLS/doc/quickstart.md

 It is stored as single precision values and can also be viewed with stackViewer2D.

 #### computePhaseMap
 The phasemap mesures the spectral response at the stimulus frequency.
-The phaseMapViewer allows to view the complex number in hsv space.
+The phaseMapViewer allows to view the complex numbers in hsv space.

+TODO detail descrete Fourier transform

 #### mapToRefBrain
+mapRoRefBrain is a wrapper function for cmtk tools.
+You can first run 'chooseRefBrain' to select the reference brain you want to work with.
+It will search a nhdr file with absolute path link and copy it in your analysis folder.
+It allows:

+- to avoid copying one reference brain per analysis
+- to keep track of the reference brain you're working with
+- to force reference brain organisation
+- to have a sinle text file describing the reference brain

+You can also manually copy it.

+mapToRefBrain currently contains four subfunctions listed below.

+- affine (computes an affine registration)
+- warp (computes a non-rigid transformation)
+- reformat (applies one of the computed transformation)
+- convertcood (applies the transformation on the coordinates)

+Once you converted the coordinates in the reference brain, you can run exportToHDF5.

+#### exportToHDF5
+This function exports the data in a HDF5 file compatible with fishualizer program.

 ### Workflow
 See 'sample analysis' and 'sample workflow' in the template to have a model to run the workflow.